 The basic Hudl app is free, and you should try the free version for a week or two to see if you like it.
 If you do like the app, you should consider signing up for Hudl’s Elite version (at this writing a monthly subscription costs about $6 US; a yearly subscription is about $40), which provides you with unlimited cloud storage.
 Video takes up a lot of space, and if you record only a few videos a month you’ll quickly use up the storage on your phone or tablet.

-Although you can shoot and analyze video using an iPhone or Android phone–I created my first video reviews using the iPhone 6–I suggest you consider investing in a tablet.
+The newer iPhone cameras are very powerful.
+The camera of the newest iPhones are actually more powerful than the camera of my iPad.
+Although I created my first video reviews using the iPhone 6–I suggest you consider investing in a tablet.
 (I use the iPad Air 2, which I prefer over the Android system simply because of the latter’s inability to create reviews).
 A tablet will provide you with a much larger work space than a phone, which makes the drawing tools easier to work with, and the larger screen will make it easier to see any instant feedback your casting coach provides.
 Whether you use a phone or a tablet, a touchscreen stylus is a more precise drawing instrument than your finger.

 I also suggest you eventually obtain a tripod.
 Tripods designed specifically to hold a phone or tablet are too numerous to cover here, but you can purchase a serviceable model for less than $40 US (this tripod is very similar to the one I use).
 A tripod will allow you work alone and to video your coach (or anyone else) hands-free from a fixed point and a consistent distance.
 Also, using a tripod will eliminate any movement that comes with shooting video with a hand-held camera.